Logo

 • Insightful leadership board to receive live event updates on top performers and other crucial aspects.

-Create a compelling webpage for your event.
-Log onto Mercer| Mettl’s hackathon platform and enter all pertinent information about your hackathon.
-Put forth the requirements by defining challenges, central themes, participation, guidelines and prizes across a single dashboard.
-Your event is ready to be launched.
+• It begins with creating a compelling webpage for the event, logging onto Mercer | Mettl’s hackathon platform and entering all pertinent information about the hackathon.
+It is followed by putting forth the requirements by defining challenges, central themes, participation, guidelines and prizes across a single dashboard.
+Through these steps, the event is ready to be launched.

-Mercer | Mettl’s hackathon toolkit is handy for marketing support, community reach outs, social media and email campaigns to drive registrations and increase engagement.
-Promote your hackathon using Mettl's dedicated marketing SPOC.
+• Mercer | Mettl’s hackathon toolkit is handy for marketing support, community reachouts, social media and email campaigns to drive registrations and increase engagement.
+Promoting a hackathon becomes easier using Mercer | Mettl’s dedicated marketing SPOC.

-With top-of-the-line features that help businesses grow, Mercer | Mettl’s Xathon is a surefire way to conduct campus and corporate hackathons.
+With top-of-the-line features that help businesses grow, Mercer | Mettl’s Xathon helps conduct campus and corporate hackathons.
 Mercer | Mettl’s decades-old expertise, holistic view and analytical rigor make Xathon a product that has been preferred and valued by some of the most renowned organizations- JP Morgan, Microsoft, Amazon and Accenture, to name a few.

-Originally published April 22 2022, Updated April 22 2022
+Originally published April 22 2022, Updated April 11 2025

 Written by